A curated guide

 you start?

-We picked thirty-six engineering organizations our mentors recommend by name.
+We picked twenty-three engineering organizations our mentors recommend by name.
 Some are workshops; some are families; some are entire little subcultures.
 Filter by what you want, or ignore the filters — half the fun is wandering in.

 Bruin Racing is recruiting first-years this week — no welding experience required, just a willingness to learn how a shop hums.

-- Bruin RacingBuild
+Fri · Young Hall 1044 - Bruin RacingBuild

 Five teams, one shop.
 Formula, Baja, supermileage, rocketry, and a quiet electric-vehicle group nobody can shut up about.